 In this 2,000 word guide, I’m going to show you how you can use the social media website Pinterest to grow a large profile of targeted followers, and then use that profile to send traffic to your website or affiliate links.
-It might seem like Pinterest is quite complicated to use, but it really is quite easy and I’d recommend giving it a try.
+It might seem like Pinterest is quite complicated to use, but it really is quite easy and I’d recommend giving it a try as getting traffic from Pinterest really isn’t that difficult.

 First, lets look at what exactly Pinterest is, just in case you’ve been living under a rock.
 Pinterest is a social network, much like facebook, twitter, and google plus, where users “pin” and “tag” images to what are called “boards.”
 Users can repin or like other people’s pins, and you can follow boards and users, as well as interests.